- Clinical science

 - Phase I reaction: The drug is transformed into a polar metabolite (mostly through oxidation by the cytochrome P450 system) → allows phase II reactions to take place

 - Phase II reactions (conjugation reaction): involves coupling the metabolite with glucuronic acid (most common coupling reaction), acetyl groups : (e.g., metabolism of isoniazid), sulfates, amino acids (e.g., glycine), or glutathione

 - Clinical significance

 - Clearance: a measure of the rate of drug elimination.
 It is defined as the plasma volume that can be completely cleared of the drug in a given period of time (e.g., )

-- Half-life (T½): the time taken for the plasma concentration of a drug to reach half of its initial value
+- Half-life (T½): the time required for the plasma concentration of a drug to reach half of its initial value

-After 4 half-lives, more than 90% of the drug is eliminated!
+After 4 half-lives, more than 90% of the drug will be eliminated!

-Drugs and/or their metabolites may be excreted from the body in one or more of the following ways:
+Drugs and/or their metabolites are excreted from the body in one or more of the following ways:

 Renal elimination: mostly hydrophilic drugs